The curate shouted, the landlady screamed, her daughter

 RESEARCH REPORTS: 1.
 Research on "tone of voice" emerged in 1951 with the study of paralanguage, in the pioneering research of George Trager and Henry Lee Smith (Trager 1958).
 2. In 1953, researchers noted that language was accompanied by two other communication systems, kinesics (i.e., body-motion signs) and the extra-linguistic noises of paralanguage (Hall and Trager 1953).
 3. In 1958, paralanguage was defined to include voice qualities ("modifications of language and other noises") and vocalizations ("noises not having the structure of language") (Trager 1958:4).
 4. In 1960, the most intensive study of vocal pauses, hems, haws, sighs, gasps, coughs, throat-clearings, speech rate, register, volume, and tone quality--performed on a film of an initial psychiatric interview--was completed; despite voluminous data, it offered few conclusions about tone of voice or paralanguage (Pittenger, Hockett, and Danehy 1960).
 5. "When speaking to babies [and in courtship] we give a friendly smile and raise the pitch of our voices" (Eibl-Eibesfeldt 1971:8).
 6. "In Japan, the paralinguistic features which indicate respect and politeness are breathiness, openness, lowered volume, and raised level of pitch" (Key 1975:151).

-See also EMOTION CUE, KINESICS.YouTube Video: Listen to these sweet, emotional, very nonverbal voice tones.
+See also EMOTION CUE, KINESICS.YouTube Video: Listen to these sweet, emotional, very nonverbal voice tones (and watch Bianca make pronated palm gestures with her left hand).

 Illustration of musculature of vocal folds (copyright 1990 by Oxford University Press)